vindar/tgx/docs/intro_api_2D.md

 ~~~
 **Methods:**
 - \ref tgx::Image::drawPixel "drawPixel()" : set the color of a given pixel.
-- \ref tgx::Image::drawPixelf "drawPixelf()" : set the color of a given pixel, use floating point values position vector.
+- \ref tgx::Image::drawPixelf "drawPixelf()" : set the color of a given pixel, using a floating-point position vector.
-- \ref tgx::Image::readPixel() "readpixel()" : read the color of a pixel.
+- \ref tgx::Image::readPixel() "readPixel()" : read the color of a pixel.
 - \ref tgx::Image::operator()(tgx::iVec2) "operator()" : direct access to the pixel color memory location (read/write).